Arriving from Abroad

 If you need to apply for a new visa, your CAS (Confirmation of Acceptance for Studies) number will be issued by your department.

-The University publishes an excellent guide on bank accounts in the UK, which can be downloaded from the International Students page (on the right-hand side of the page).
+The University publishes an excellent guide on bank accounts in the UK, which is explained in full on the International Students page.

 You will find that banks require several types of documentary evidence proving your identity and confirming your status as a student.

-Once you have been enrolled on your course after college registration, you can download a copy of the University enrolment certificate which can be used to open a bank account and for council tax waiver purposes.
-To do this you will need to login to Student Self Service on the University website.
+Once you have been enrolled on your course after completing registration (please refer to the emails you will have received regarding enrolment), you can download a copy of the University enrolment certificate which can be used to open a bank account and for council tax waiver purposes.
+To do this you will need to login to your Student Self Service on the University website.
 You can email the certificate to the Academic Office (academic.office@wolfson.ox.ac.uk).
 Make sure to arrange this at least a day before your visit to the bank to make sure it is ready for you in time.

 For anyone coming to the UK for more than 6 months an Immigration Health Surcharge (IHS) is paid as part of a student visa application, including student dependants.
 The IHS must be paid even if you have your own private medical insurance and do not intend to use the NHS.
 Paying the IHS means that you will have access to the UK’s National Health Service on the same basis as other UK residents.